Lala-pukuchan/Lala-pukuchan/README.md

 - [ft_linear_regression](https://github.com/Lala-pukuchan/ft_linear_regression)
   - Contents: Implementation of Gradient Descent Model for linear regression.
 - [dslr](https://github.com/Lala-pukuchan/dslr)
   - Contents: Visualizing data for selecting the useful input data for training the model.
 Implementation of Gradient Descent Model for logistic Regression.
+Also, Mini-Batch and Stochastic Gradient Descent models are implemented.

 - [Camagru](https://github.com/Lala-pukuchan/camagru)
   - Contents: Implementation of Instagram like Web application with Php.